Dorsey2121/ecommerce-pattern-library/patterns/header/README.md

 ---
 header:
   desc: |
-    Main header to be used across all pages.
-Works responsively on all screen sizes and features quick buttons for search, cart, and profile.
+    The header is used on all pages.
+The header is used to help users navigate arounf the website.
 ---